-Many who are considering a move Lakeside are interested in local care options including assisted living facilities either for a loved one or for themselves at some point.
+Many who are considering a move to Lakeside are interested in local care options including assisted living facilities either for a loved one or for themselves at some point.
 Assisted living is a fairly new concept in Mexico, because most Mexicans still consider it a duty and an honor to care for their elderly family members.
 Recent statistics point out that in the state of Jalisco there are only ~1,700 elderly Mexicans in assisted living out of an elderly Jalisco population of ~758,000.
 However, there are currently 11 assisted living centers and nursing homes Lakeside geared towards the elderly community of foreigners with varying services and prices, and there are a number of expats living in the area with spouses in a care facility.

 New facilities are currently in the planning and building stages including La Pueblita, to be operated by Northstar Senior Living which will have 200 units comprised of independent living, assisted living and memory care.

 However, most Lakeside care facilities are small (15 residents or less) and monthly costs range from ~$1,000 USD (simple care facility) to ~$3,500 USD (dementia care).
 By contrast, an assisted living studio apartment at a well-know corporate senior housing project in Bend, Oregon starts at $3,000 USD, making the monthly care cost here an affordable option.